huylhd/bird-be/README.md

 - For pruning houses we set up a cron job for the task
 - This task doesn't require frequent execution, so we can schedule it to run once a day at 3AM (low traffic)

+### Testing

+- Implement unit test using Jest for: HouseService and AuthGuard

+### Bulk insert

+- Change endpoint from `/api/house` to plural form `/api/houses`
+- Update create logic to create bulk
+- Update unit test for HouseService.createBulk